tdtimor/tdtimor/README.md

 # 💫 About Me:
 Hey there!
-I'm Tanzin Timor, diving deep into data science at NIT Hamirpur.
-Passionate about uncovering insights from complex datasets, I'm equally drawn to the world of music, exploring its theory and composition.
-I believe in merging data science with creativity to drive innovation and meaningful change.
-When not immersed in numbers, you'll find me exploring technology, enjoying outdoor adventures, or lost in a good book.
+I'm Tanzin Timor, delving into data science at NIT Hamirpur.
+As much as I'm passionate about uncovering insights from complex datasets, I'm equally drawn to the world of music.
+Exploring its theory and composition alongside my studies, I believe merging data science with creativity can drive powerful innovation.
+When I'm not immersed in numbers or melodies, I'm exploring tech, enjoying outdoor adventures, or catching up on some anime.
+Let's connect and explore the endless possibilities!

 ## 🌐 Socials: